deufrai/als/content/en/docs/v0.7/user-guide/als-gui/controls/_index.md

 - `Align` is enabled on every ALS startup
 - The stacking mode is set to `mean` on every ALS startup
 - The detection threshold is global and constantly saved
   {{% /alert %}}

 {{% alert title="💡 TIP" color="light" %}}
-If the field imaged by your system contains few stars, it may be necessary to reduce the threshold in order to avoid ignoring most images.
+Reducing the detection threshold is useful for long focal length shots where stars are few.
 {{% /alert %}}

 ---